rohitsingh-iitd/robinhood-mcp-server/architecture.md

 # Robinhood MCP Server Architecture

 ## Overview
-The Robinhood MCP (Market Connectivity Protocol) Server is designed to provide a comprehensive interface to the Robinhood Crypto API.
+The Robinhood MCP Server is designed to provide a comprehensive interface to the Robinhood Crypto API.
 This server will handle authentication, account management, market data retrieval, and trading operations.

 ## Core Components